NikosGavalas/ntua-softeng/docs/Merged-Full.md

 #### Hardware requirements

 The application itself has a small memory footprint and is linearly scalable.
 The application has to store the high-resolution images that the organizers will upload and thus has a significant requirement for storage.

+To ensure better scalability, events that have concluded will be deleted from storage if they are not scheduled again after a certain amount of time.

 ### Build & Deployment